AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-workfront.md

 |Single line text| Review URL   | review-url  | - |

 Select **Close and Save**, and then **Apply** to save the changes.

+Once configured, [add users to Adobe Workfront](https://experienceleague.adobe.com/en/docs/workfront/using/administration-and-setup/add-users/create-manage-users/add-users) using the same email addresses they have in Experience Manager Guides.